 With such high rates of recidivism, some states are trying a different approach by offering varying reentry services, such as anger management and job training.
 In eight states that offered these programs and tracked the statistics from 2010 to 2013, rates of recidivism dropped between 6% and 19% three years after incarceration.

-How Can Social Workers Help?
+How Can Social Workers Help with Reentry into Society?

 Many MSW programs offer a variety of concentrations, which includes corrections social work at some schools.
 These programs focus on the unique challenges facing those who are imprisoned and making sure that they are treated with dignity and worth, just like everyone else.